MorillonLab/Prostate_additional_scripts/README.md

 ## Differential expression (gencode27lift37 + holdUP annotation) ##

-- Design (the Fastq files can be found in the GEO accession of the paper) :
+- Design (the Fastq files can be found in the GEO accession of the paper, as well as the instructions for the alignment) :

 |condition| sample name |
 |--------  |-------------|